 Until then, I had never taken the time to consider the answer.
 We were new on the adoption journey and young in life.
 As we sat silently and listened to the other responses, we realized we had a lot to learn.

 We did not know the answer to how we would navigate racism as a transracial family, but we sensed it began with listening and knowing stories from people who had experiences different from ours.
 So, we began drawing a wider circle around our lives.
 Our friendships, reading lives, movie choices, and social media follows all expanded to include more story lines that were different from ours.
 For more than a decade, we kept opening our eyes wider and wider.

 Now I was in the school vestibule, alone, still kneeling on one knee to be on the same eye level as Jordan.
 He was walking away from our first conversation about race.

-I couldn’t believe that I blew it.
+I couldn’t believe I had blown it.

 “It’s not the same,” he said.
 He’s no longer a 7-year-old child, but has transformed into a nearly 16-year-old young man.
-Yet, he still says these same words about many situations—”It’s not the same.”
+Yet he still says these same words about many situations—”It’s not the same.”
 As much as I wish I would have responded differently in the vestibule, the thing I did then that I choose to do again and again is believe him.

 It’s not the same.